 I'm interested in Penn State Behrend.
 Can I visit campus?

-We're happy to be able to offer campus visits, including an hour-long tour, to students who have been accepted or who are in the process of applying to Behrend.
+We're happy to be able to offer campus visits, including an hour-long tour.
 Visitors must follow necessary safety guidelines.
 Learn more on our Visit Us page.

 Here are answers to common questions about tuition and bills.
 For answers to any financial questions you may have, contact the Penn State Behrend Bursar’s Office at 814-898-6224 or fill out a form online.